Songbooks and Seaweed: Learnings from creating in an unknown world.

 As musicians, we transcend technique in order to seek out the truths in our world in a way that brings meaning and sustenance to individuals and communities.
 That’s art for life’s sake.
 Yo-Yo Ma

 This quote is listed on my bio page.
-It’s there because I believe in it.
 It’s a principle that underpins my creative practice.
 During lockdown, I felt this belief more profoundly than in previous years.
 So how did it direct me this time?

 It’s true to say that I have learnt a great deal from responding to seaweed in song form.
 The Algae Opera asked me to consider the redesign of a vocal genre as a future food provider.
 Time was away and somewhere else challenged me to work in an accelerated space to rethink story and recital structures to create a journey that we could experience from our armchair.